-Some of my favorite vegetables to roast are eggplant, beet roots and Brussels sprouts.
+Some of my favorite vegetables to roast are eggplant and Brussels sprouts.
 Roasted root vegetables rock!
 They taste great and are full of minerals and vitamins.
 I love the taste of roasted beets, carrots, yams and parsnips.
 Throw in some bell peppers for good measure and I am in heaven.
 Wait, I forgot butternut squash.
 That’s it.
 I absolutely adore roasted butternut squash.
 Roasted butternut squash is seriously delicious!

-This recipe includes all of my favorite vegetables.
+This recipe includes a very good sample of my favorite vegetables.
 Each time I roast veggies I try to vary them and incorporate what I have on hand.
 But it’s always a combination of root vegetables non-root vegetables.
 Whenever I make it at home it’s always a hit.
 When I serve these roasted vegetables to guests they always ask me for the recipe.
 Invariably it takes them by surprise to learn how simple it is.

 I think the secret to making excellent roasted veggies lies in the variety.
-A bunch of roasted potatoes, or Brussels sprouts, no matter how well prepared, can never compete with a medley of veggies.
+A bunch of roasted potatoes, or Brussels sprouts, no matter how well prepared, can never compete with a medley of root and non-root veggies.
 Here you have softer and crunchier textures, sweet and tart, and a wide range of colors and nutrients, and all the minerals coming especially from root vegetables.